Custom-sized to your water test · Free estimates & diagnostics · 2-yr warranty · 32 Yrs Plumbing Experience · (480) 228-8282

 How much does a salt-free water conditioner cost installed in Prescott AZ?

-$3,950 installed in Prescott.
-Covers the Scale Prep SP3 system sized to your home water profile and household demand, the Clack WS1 valve, TAC media, all parts and fittings, and up to 2 hours of loop plumbing.
+$2,750 installed in Prescott.
+Covers the salt-free conditioner system sized to your home water profile and household demand, the Clack WS1 valve, TAC media, all parts and fittings, and up to 2 hours of loop plumbing.
 Anything beyond 2 hours runs $179 an hour.
-No drain plumbing needed — the SP3 doesn't backwash or regenerate.
-Before parts are ordered, the configuration is confirmed with Charger's engineering team based on your address and water test results.
+No drain plumbing needed — the salt-free conditioner doesn't backwash or regenerate.
+Before parts are ordered, the configuration is confirmed with Aqua Cat's engineering team based on your address and water test results.

 What is the difference between a salt-free conditioner and a regular water softener?